tennisvish/AICervicalFracture/README.md

 # AICervicalFracture
-For training your own model
-  collect DCM files and organize them by patient UID then place relevant images in that folder
+I used data from RSNA 2022 Cervical Spine Fracture Detection For training your own model collect DCM files and organize them by patient UID then place relevant images in that folder